Canadian leader Justin Trudeau’s reelection campaign hit with ‘brownface’ photo

-OTTAWA, Ontario (AP) — Canadian leader Justin Trudeau's campaign for national elections was hit Wednesday by the publication of a yearbook photo showing him in brownface makeup at a costume party in 2001.
+TORONTO (AP) — Canadian leader Justin Trudeau's campaign for national elections was hit Wednesday by the publication of a yearbook photo showing him in brownface makeup at a costume party in 2001.
+The prime minister apologized and said "it was a dumb thing to do."

 Canadian Prime Minister Justin Trudeau speaks during a meeting with President Donald Trump in the Oval Office of the White House, Thursday, June 20, 2019, in Washington.
 (AP Photo/Evan Vucci)

 Time magazine posted the photo, which it says was published in the yearbook from the West Point Grey Academy, a private school in British Columbia where Trudeau worked as a teacher before entering politics.
-The photo depicts Trudeau wearing a turban and robe, with dark makeup on his hands, face and neck.
+It depicts Trudeau wearing a turban and robe, with dark makeup on his hands, face and neck.

-Liberal Party spokesman Cameron Ahmad confirmed the photo is of Trudeau.
-He says it was taken at the school's annual dinner which had an "Arabian Nights" theme that year.
-Trudeau was dressed as a character from "Aladdin."

 Trudeau, who launched his reelection campaign exactly one week ago, said he should have known better.